Water softener rental, is it worth it?

 You may still have to cover the costs for on-going maintenance, repairs and installation.

-Getting a used device.
-Renting a water softener means that you will almost certainly get a softener that is not new.
+Possible issues associated with getting a used device.
+This is because renting a water softener means that you will almost certainly get a softener that is not new.

 Basic math tells you that getting a water softener is much cheaper and cost effective over time.
 If you can’t afford to pay for it up-front, why not pay for it in instalments?

-Buying and owning it outright gives you a more permanent solution when compared to a water softener rental.
+Buying and owning it outright gives you a more permanent solution when compared to the water softener rental option.

 Many companies will give you a guarantee and warranty when you purchase a softener.
 This covers you if something goes wrong and can protect you against maintenance and repair costs.

 In contrast to the rental option, you will find a much wider range of softener models when you are prepared to buy.
 This includes state of the art modern cutting edge softener machines.